vext01/theunixzoo-www/src/undergrad-projects-2013.md

  * Functional languages.
  * Type inferred languages.

-Caml Light is a statically typed, functional programming languages that implements type inference.
+Caml Light is a statically typed, functional programming language that implements type inference.
 I propose that a student could implement Caml Light in RPython.
 The outcomes of the project would be: